deckhouse/sds-replicated-volume/docs/FAQ.md

 ## How do I add the existing LVM Volume Group or LVMThin pool?

-1. Manually add the `storage.deckhouse.io/enabled=true` tag to the Volume Group:
+1. Manually add the `storage.deckhouse.io/enabled=true` LVM tag to the Volume Group:

    ```shell
    vgchange myvg-0 --add-tag storage.deckhouse.io/enabled=true
    ```

-2. This VG will be automatically discovered and a corresponding `LVMVolumeGroup` resource will be created in the cluster for it.
+   This VG will be automatically discovered and a corresponding `LVMVolumeGroup` resource will be created in the cluster for it.

-3. You can specify this resource in the [DRBDStoragePool](./cr.html#drbdstoragepool) parameters in the `spec.lvmVolumeGroups[].name` field (note that for the LVMThin pool, you must additionally specify its name in `spec.lvmVolumeGroups[].thinPoolName`).
+2. Specify this resource in the [DRBDStoragePool](./cr.html#drbdstoragepool) parameters in the `spec.lvmVolumeGroups[].name` field (note that for the LVMThin pool, you must additionally specify its name in `spec.lvmVolumeGroups[].thinPoolName`).

-## How do I evict resources from a node?
+## How do I evict DRBD resources from a node?

-* Download the `evict.sh` script on the host that has administrative access to the Kubernetes API server (for the script to work, you need to have `kubectl` and `jq` installed):
+1. Upload the `evict.sh` script to the host that has administrative access to the Kubernetes API server (for the script to work, you need to have `kubectl` and `jq` installed):

   * Download the latest script version from GitHub: